Skip to main content Skip to main navigation Skip to search

 Video tutorials

-These video tutorials guide Airline Administrators and Airline Users on:
+The following video tutorials are designed to guide Airline Administrators and Airline Users on the functionality of:

 This video demonstrates how to create a new aircraft within the Aircraft Disinsection Information (ADI) application.